falsovsky/idlerpg-site-ng/README.md

 This will start the cli-server on port 8080, and bind it to all network interfaces.
 You can then visit the site at http://localhost:8080/
-- which will bring up Zend Framework welcome page.

 **Note:** The built-in CLI server is *for development only*.

 ## Development mode

-The skeleton ships with [zf-development-mode](https://github.com/zfcampus/zf-development-mode) by default, and provides three aliases for consuming the script it ships with:
+The site ships with [zf-development-mode](https://github.com/zfcampus/zf-development-mode) by default, and provides three aliases for consuming the script it ships with:

 ```bash